 Difference between Common buzzard and Sparrowhawk

-Both the common buzzard (Buteo buteo) as well as the sparrowhawk (Accipiter nisus) belong to the same Accipitridae family that contains of approx. 200 species of diurnal birds of prey.
-They however are belonging to different genera and are completely different birds in respect of size, appearance as well as behavior.
+Both the common buzzard (Buteo buteo) as well as the sparrowhawk (Accipiter nisus) belong to the same Accipitridae family that contains approx. 200 species of diurnal birds of prey.
+They however belong to different genera and are completely different birds in respect of size, appearance as well as behavior.

 Difference in size

-Lets first look at the difference in respect of sizing of the two beautiful birds.
+Let’s first look at the difference in respect of the sizing of the two beautiful birds.
 You can see in the below chart that the common buzzard is much larger than the sparrowhawk.

 |Length||50-57 cm||28-38 cm|